-You can even go scuba diving or snorkeling if you want to see this area from underwater.
-Being that there is a 70-foot kelp forest in the ocean, you will see loads of water-life and animals in it.
+You can even go scuba diving or snorkeling if you want to see this area underwater.
+The ocean has a 70-foot kelp forest so you will see loads of water life and animals in it.
 You will have to make reservations in advance to dive here.

-The lower part of the park near Rio Road, is also bird lover's paradise as so many different species come through this area depending on the season.
+The park's lower part, near Rio Road, is also a bird lover's paradise as so many different species come through this area depending on the season.

 The upper area of the park is home to a Monterey pine/oak forest.
 It's a fun place to hike and see the no-invasive species try to take over the trees.

-Although only one-mile long, this beach is one of the best things to do in Carmel if you love soft sand, bird watching, and the flow of the calm Carmel River as it meets up with the Pacific Ocean.
+Although only one mile long, Carmel River State Beach is one of the best things to do in Carmel if you love soft sand, bird watching, and the flow of the calm river as it meets up with the Pacific Ocean.

 This beach is popular for its many recreational activities.
 You will find people cruising around on kayaks and divers checking out the massive underwater kelp forest.

 It's also a perfect location for anyone who loves seeing birds since it is on the Central Coast Birding Trail.
 You'll be able to get some great photos depending on which time of the year you visit here.

 Carmel River State Beach is just a bit south of Carmel on California State Route 1.